wvengen/unifi-controllable-switch/README.md

 (and [it appears Ubiquiti won't do so](https://community.ubnt.com/t5/UniFi-Routing-Switching/Tough-Switch-integration-with-Unifi-4-6/td-p/1191186)).
 This project adds basic read-only support for the UniFi controller to TOUGHswitch firmware.

-**Important note:** this is an adaptation of the official TOUGHswitch firmware, independent of Ubiquiti.
+**Important note:** _this is an adaptation of the official TOUGHswitch firmware, independent of Ubiquiti.
 It has not been tested thoroughly, and as such it might cause issues, e.g. performance might suffer.
 Bricking is very unlikely, but not entirely impossible.
+You may lose your warranty._

 ![UniFi controller with a TOUGHswitch](screenshot-unifi-controller.png)